jj22511-dev/js-camera-face-detection/README.md

 ### Executing program

-* Run index.html in the browser
+* Run index.html in a local server